 Southern Methodist University Law Review

 Fairfax, Lisa, "From Equality to Duty: On Altering the Reach, Impact, and Meaning of the Texas Gulf Legacy" (2018).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2404.